joseph-w-valdez/chatGPTStyler/README.md

 ## Description

 Google extension to customize and improve on the existing ChatGPT website.
+Built to enhance on ChatGPT's functionality by making it easier for user's to view messages and interact with the web application.

 ## Features